 Zacks Investment Management Clients and Minimum Account Sizes

-Separately from its investment management services, Zacks offers its investment strategies to other investment professionals to utilize.
+Separate from its investment management services, Zacks Investment Management offers its investment strategies to other investment professionals to utilize.
 Its client base for this portion of the business, which it refers to as its wholesaling business, includes third-party brokerage firms, registered investment advisors and independent broker-dealers.

 Zacks Investment Management generally requires a minimum investment of $500,000 for its traditional investment advisory services.
 This minimum applies to both its wealth management program accounts and its individual fixed-income securities accounts.
-However, Zacks also offers a robo-advisory program for individuals with less to invest.
-The minimum investment required to open a Zacks Advantage account is $5,000.
+However, the firm may be willing to accept clients who have less than this minimum.

 Services Offered by Zacks Investment Management

 Zacks Investment Management primarily provides discretionary investment management.
-It offers clients the choice of 17 strategies in its wealth management program, which is focused on asset allocation.
+It offers clients different strategies in its wealth management program, which is focused on asset allocation.
 Clients interested in an alternative approach to investing have the choice of four alternative investments strategies.
-Additionally, the firm has an online investment advisory program, Zacks Advantage.
+Additionally, the firm has its online investment advisory program, Zacks Advantage.

-In order to meet clients' financial planning needs, Zacks may use the services of other unaffiliated firms.
+When it comes to financial planning clients, Zacks may use the services of certain unaffiliated firms for assistance in providing advice.

 Zacks Investment Management Investment Philosophy

 Zacks offers a number of different investing strategies.
-Notably, five of Zacks' investment strategies are currently ranked in the top 7% by Morningstar.
 The firm will determine which strategies are appropriate for your portfolio based on a number of factors, including your goals, risk tolerance and time horizon.
 Once that's determined, a member of Zacks' investment committee will create your portfolio using the firm's models and satellite strategies, which are supported by Zacks Investment Research's insights.
 The firm actively manages client portfolios and monitors strategies on a daily basis, again using data from Zacks Investment Research as a resource.

 Zacks Investment Management Fees